The Innkeeper Who Watched

 He also noticed that when young women entered, they lingered longest at the mirrors he had placed throughout the inn.
 So he multiplied the mirrors, and adjusted their glass so that each reflection showed something slightly wanting.
 The young women came back to the mirrors again and again.
 This pleased him, because guests who linger at mirrors do not leave.

-He himself now did not go to the windows at night to see who was buying.
+He did not ask what the buyers intended.
+He did not go to the window at night to see who was buying.

 — — —